Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 Follow the 8 Step Process below to learn how to edit videos like a pro in DaVinci!

-Step 1: Refine your Raw Footage
+Step 1: Edit Your Raw Footage

 The first step on the editing journey is to bring in all of the primary video footage onto the timeline by simply dragging it down.